TannerRogalsky/wogademo_2013/README.md

 * Movable

 ## TODO
-* Resource collection
 * Survivors
-* Art integration
+* Improve resource collection
 * Bullet's over the tower need to not show in base mode
 * Tower buying feature and UI
-* Consider a more stateful way of handling input
+* Art integration (ongoing)

+## Bugs and Hangups
+* Resource collecting crew sometimes go off the screen
+* It's easy to lose track of where reasource collecting crew are
+* Once all your guns are full, there's no place for idling crew to go